Sunday, June 13, 2021

 First - there is actually something special going on.
 If there is a giant slug in the basement, the PCs might think of getting hold of a sack of salt to damage it.
 Does the larder have salt, and if so how much?
 The DM can make this up on the fly -- if the description was "well stocked larder", I would venture there is at least a medium sized sack of salt, enough for one meaningful attack comparable to alchemist fire.
 But if there is a whole barrel of salt, because the writer thought of the tactic, then this should be pointed out in the adventure text.

 Third, if the DM just gives a bland description of a kitchen, without calling out anything specific or unusual, this may let the players conclude that there is nothing going on there and move on.
 That is not necessarily bad, after all, there is nothing going on there, and players will just waste game time searching a mundane room for hidden secrets that are not there.
 The problem is the flip-side of this: as soon as there is a specific description, there will be something special, which acts as a filter for the players their PCs would not be aware about, and robs the game of verisimilitude.
-To avoid this, provide some weird details also to mundane rooms.
+To avoid meta-information like this, provide some weird details also to mundane rooms.

 Fourth, the writer of the adventure did not think about how to make his design useful in play.
 They are the kind of writer who likes writing, and likely also write paragraphs about what the room used to contain that players will never learn about and that are irrelevant to the exploration at hand.